symfony/symfony-docs/reference/dic_tags.rst

 kernel.locale_aware
 -------------------

-.. versionadded:: 4.3

-    The ``kernel.locale_aware`` tag was introduced in Symfony 4.3.

 **Purpose**: To access and use the current :doc:`locale </translation/locale>`

 Setting and retrieving the locale can be done via configuration or using